-By the application of the previously mentioned racial laws, 58 academics were expelled from the University of Turin, among them Amedeo Herlitzka and Giuseppe Levi, professor of human anatomy.
+By the application of the previously mentioned racial laws, 58 academics were expelled from the University of Turin, among them Amedeo Herlitzka and Giuseppe Levi, professor of human anatomy20.
 By ministerial decree of 18 March 1939 Stefano Montuori was also released and declared to have lapsed from qualification as lecturer in experimental physiology: in his file in the racial census he had declared his Jewish origins, while making clear that he was not registered as a member of the Jewish community and was not an adherent of any religion.
-The official communication was sent on 2 June from the minister to the rector of the University of Turin with the "Request to inform the party concerned".
-Four days later, the communication from the lbid., letter from Professor Amedeo Herlitzka to the rector of Turin, Silvio Pivano, 20 February 1937.
+The official communication was sent on 2 June from the minister to the rector of the University of Turin with the "Request to inform the party concerned"21.
+Four days later, the communication from the

-ASUTo, f.
+17 ASUTo, f.
 "Stefano Montuori", letter from the vice-rector of the University of Florence, Giorgio Abetti, to the rector of the University of Turin, 10 February 1937, and ibid., certificate from the Comune of Florence - Demographic Services - Sezione dello Stato civile, 3 March 1937.